simeononsecurity/simeononsecurity.ch/content/articles/establishing-security-operations-center-best-practices/index.en.md

 The primary objective of a SOC is to maintain the confidentiality, integrity, and availability of an organization's systems and data.
 It achieves this by identifying, investigating, and responding to security incidents promptly and effectively.
 This proactive approach helps minimize the impact of security breaches, ensuring business continuity and reducing financial losses.

-Furthermore, a SOC plays a crucial role in incident response management.
+Also, a SOC plays a crucial role in incident response management.
 When a security incident occurs, the SOC team takes charge of coordinating the response efforts, ensuring that the incident is contained, analyzed, and remediated in a timely manner.
 This includes identifying the root cause of the incident, implementing necessary measures to prevent similar incidents in the future, and providing guidance to stakeholders on how to improve their security posture.

 Additionally, a SOC is responsible for maintaining situational awareness by staying up-to-date with the latest cybersecurity threats and vulnerabilities.
 This involves monitoring threat intelligence feeds, analyzing emerging trends, and assessing the potential impact on the organization's security posture.
 By proactively identifying and addressing vulnerabilities, a SOC helps organizations stay one step ahead of potential attackers.